deanward81/bakedbean.org.uk/content/posts/2021-05-airdrop-anywhere-part-2.md

 > - [GitHub (latest)](https://github.com/deanward81/AirDropAnywhere/tree/main) - **NOTE** still work in progress!

 [Last time](/posts/2021-04-airdrop-anywhere-part-1) we broke down the problem of implementing AirDrop so that we can support sending and receiving files from devices that do not natively support AirDrop.
-After some to and fro we landed on an implementation that involves creating a "proxy" running on an Apple device or Linux with [OWL](https://owlink.org).
+After some to and fro we landed on an implementation that involves creating a "proxy" running on an Apple device (which supports AWDL natively) or Linux with [OWL](https://owlink.org).

 ## Pre-requisites